 This service is accessed through medical staff or Social Worker referrals only.

 Once recovery has been achieved the client will be supported around housing options as appropriate but discharge to the streets may be necessary.

 How can I apply?

 You can’t directly apply for this service.
-Referrals are only made via Social Workers and medical staff based within Oxford University Hospital or Oxford Foundation Trust Hospital sites.
+Referrals are only made via Social Workers, Embedded Workers and medical staff based within Oxford University Hospital or Oxford Foundation Trust Hospital sites.

 How to refer a patient?

 It is vital to refer homeless patients to us at the start of their stay in hospital.

 In partnership with